jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

   (n) child care payments for children of deceased veterans (clause 64 of Schedule 2).
 (2) VANZ may adjust in the manner specified in subsection (3) any costs, amounts, or limits on costs that are not required to be adjusted under section 30 or subsection (1) of this section.
 (3) Any adjustments under subsection (1) or (2)—
-  (a) must be made in accordance with a prescribed formula or prescribed formulas relating to any movement in the New Zealand Consumers Price Index or any group or subgroup within the Index; and
+  (a) must be made in accordance with a prescribed formula or prescribed formulas relating to any movement in the Consumers Price Index or any group or subgroup within the Index; and
   (b) have effect from the prescribed date or dates; and (c) must be published by VANZ on an Internet site maintained by or on behalf of VANZ and published in any other manner that VANZ thinks appropriate to bring the adjustments to the attention of claimants and the general public.
-(4) VANZ is not required to adjust any amount under subsection (1) if— (a) the prescribed formula specifies a minimum movement in the New Zealand Consumers Price Index or any group or subgroup within the Index; and
+(4) VANZ is not required to adjust any amount under subsection (1) if— (a) the prescribed formula specifies a minimum movement in the Consumers Price Index or any group or subgroup within the Index; and
-  (b) the movement in the New Zealand Consumers Price Index, group, or subgroup is less than the minimum movement specified.
+  (b) the movement in the Consumers Price Index, group, or subgroup is less than the minimum movement specified.
+(5) In this section, Consumers Price Index (all groups) means the Consumers Price Index (all groups) published by Statistics New Zealand or, if that index ceases to be published, any measure certified by the Government Statistician as being equivalent to that index.

 ## Part 2 — Code of Veterans' and Other Claimants' Rights